What Counts as a Written SOA for an In-Person Medicare Appointment?

 Can I still do a same-day in-person Medicare appointment in 2027?

 Yes.
-CMS eliminated the 48-hour waiting period, so the SOA no longer has to sit for two days before the appointment.
-But for an in-person meeting, the SOA still needs to be in writing before the personal marketing appointment starts.
+CMS eliminated the 48-hour waiting period, so a same-day appointment is allowed.
+But for an in-person personal marketing appointment, the SOA still needs to be in writing before the discussion begins.

 Do walk-ins still need an SOA?

 Yes.
-CMS clarified that SOAs are still required for personal marketing appointments, including walk-ins, as long as the interaction is tailored to an individual or small group for marketing topics.
-The difference in 2027 is that you do not have to wait 48 hours anymore.
+CMS clarified that SOAs are still required for personal marketing appointments, including walk-ins, as long as the contact is tailored to an individual or small group for marketing topics.

 What has to be on the SOA?